NielsRogge/Description2Process/README.md

 ```
 description = "First, the customer purchases a product.
 Then, the customer receives an invoice.
 Finally, the customer pays the bill."
 ```
-Alternatively, one can let our data generation algorithm create a random one based on the 120 scenarios mentioned in the paper:
+Alternatively, one can let our data generation algorithm create a random description based on the 120 scenarios mentioned in the paper:
 ```
 from description2process import data_generation
 description_df = d2p.data_generation.get_descriptions(ndescriptions = 3, nscenario = 70, start = 0, data_frame = True)